Local government elections are held every four (4) years. The last South Burnett Regional Council election was held in March 2016.

 The last local government election was conducted on Saturday, 19 March 2016.

 The caretaker period for a local government is the period during local government elections that starts on the day when public notice of the holding of the election is given.
 The caretaker period ends at the conclusion of the election.
 The Electoral Commission of Queensland will advise when the caretaker period commences and when it will conclude for each local government.

-For more information visit the Department of Infrastructure, Local Government and Planning website.
+For more information visit the Department of Local Government, Racing and Multicultural Affairs website.

 Council is superintending the placement of election Signage regulations on all roads being Local and State Controlled Roadways within the South Burnett Regional Council (SBRC) (‘Council’) Area.